mlabs-haskell/covenant/STANDARDS.md

 ## Minimize impact of legacy

-Haskell is a language that is older than some of the people currently writing it; parts of its ecosystem are not exempt from it.
+Haskell is a language that is older than some of the people currently writing it; parts of its ecosystem are not exempt from this.
 With age comes legacy, and much of it is based on historical decisions which we now know to be problematic or wrong.
 We can't avoid our history, but we can minimize its impact on our current work.